 However, if you need to get rid of the garden moles on your land, Ecopoise has the expertise to help.

-- In our experience, professional trapping or fumigation are the only effective solutions to a serious mole problem
+- In our experience, professional trapping or fumigation is the only effective solutions to a serious mole problem

 - Our certified technicians understand the habits of moles enabling effective, highly targeted treatment

-Mole hills and ridges spoil lawns, bowling and golf greens and flower beds.
-Their tunnelling damages the roots of young plants and exposes stones and debris that can damage machinery.
+Molehills and ridges spoil lawns, bowling and golf greens and flower beds.
+Their tunneling damages the roots of young plants and exposes stones and debris that can damage machinery.
 These factors are costly to gardeners and businesses that rely on their grounds, lawns, greens or gardens.